Martin Moors

 Martin Moors is a professor of Philosophy and is the Chair of Contemporary Metaphysics at the Higher Institute of Philosophy at the Catholic University of Leuven (KUL), Belgium, where he lectures.

-He is internationally respected and highly regarded for his publications on Kant, German idealism and Schelling.
+He has published work on Kant, German idealism and Schelling.

 Books

 Boros, Gábor, Herman De Dijn, and M. Moors.
 The Concept of Love in 17th and 18th Century Philosophy.
 [Leuven, Belgium]: Leuven University Press, 2007.